 Combined with this, I am a member of the British Commission for Military History and the Irish Military History Society and an irregular media pundit on LBC radio and Sky News TV channel, commenting on contemporary security issues and military history.

 Lastly, I am currently undertaking the Northern Ireland Tourist Guide Association’s Green Badge course to be an accredited tour guide in Belfast.

-Originally from west London, I grew up in the Shropshire Marches from the mid-1970s and until 1988 when I returned to the capital to read History at King’s College London (KCL).
+Originally from London, I grew up in the Shropshire Marches from the mid-1970s and until 1988 when I returned to the capital to read History at King’s College London (KCL).
 I remained at KCL, completing a MA in Warstudies in 1993.
 I then embarked on a career as a communications and public affairs professional working initially as a Parliamentary researcher.
 After four years in the NHS, I became a public affairs and communications specialist in the health and social care sector.
 My positions included being a special adviser, stakeholder manager, speechwriter and lobbyist in a range of private, public and voluntary organisations.
 I became a member of the Chartered Institute for Public Relations in 2009.
-In 2010, I returned to academia to study for a PhD in military group cohesion which was awarded in May 2017.
+In 2013, I started a change in career moving away from public relations and policy development to explore becoming a public historian.